Other Therapeutic Candidates

 Hypophosphatasia (HPP) is a genetic, chronic and progressive ultra-rare metabolic disease characterized by defective bone mineralization that can lead to destruction and deformity of bones, profound muscle weakness, seizures, respiratory failure and premature death.
 It is caused by a genetic deficiency of an enzyme known as tissue non-specific alkaline phosphatase (TNSALP), which causes life-long abnormalities in metabolism of the two vital minerals calcium and phosphate, leading directly to the debilitating morbidities and premature mortality of the disease.

 Alexion is developing an investigational drug known as asfotase alfa, a first-in-class recombinant protein that addresses the underlying cause of HPP by targeting replacement of the missing enzyme to the necessary body tissues.
-Alexion recently received a Breakthrough Therapy designation from the US Food and Drug Administration (FDA) for asfotase alfa, which is designed to normalize the genetically defective metabolic process and prevent or reverse the severe and life-threatening complications of life-long dysregulated mineral metabolism in patients with HPP.
+In May 2013, Alexion recently received Breakthrough Therapy designation from the US Food and Drug Administration (FDA) for asfotase alfa, which is designed to normalize the genetically defective metabolic process and prevent or reverse the severe and life-threatening complications of life-long dysregulated mineral metabolism in patients with HPP.

 Learn more about HPP